bhargavikarri07/Medical-Insurance-cost-prediction/README.md

 Ridge Regression

 # Result:
-◦ Performed Exploratory Data Analysis, compared performances of Linear, Ridge & LASSO Regression model.

-◦ Achieved maximum R-squared score of 0.76 , minimum RMSE and minimum MAE with Lasso regression.
+The main objective of this project is to Perform Exploratory Data Analysis, compared performances of Linear, Ridge & LASSO Regression model and achieved maximum R-squared score of 0.76 , minimum RMSE and minimum MAE with Lasso regression.